strimzi/strimzi-kafka-oauth/examples/README-authz.md

 `Resources` define _what_ we are protecting from unauthorized access.
 Each resource can contain a list of `authorization scopes` - actions that are available on the resource, so that permission on a resource can be granted for one or a limited set of actions.
 `Policies` define the groups of users we want to target with permissions.
 Users can be targeted based on group membership, assigned roles, or individually.
-Finally, the `permissions` tie together specific `resources`, `action scopes` and `policies` to define that 'specific users U can perform certain actions A on the resource R'.
+Finally, the `Permissions` tie together specific `resources`, `authorization scopes` and `policies` to define that 'specific users U can perform certain actions A on the resource R'.

 You can read more about `Keycloak Authorization Services` on [project's web site](https://www.keycloak.org/docs/latest/authorization_services/index.html).